laimison/percona-backup-notification/README.md

 # percona-backup-notification

 This is a simple Kubernetes controller to monitor backup progress for [Percona XtraDB Kubernetes operator](https://github.com/percona/percona-xtradb-cluster-operator).
-This tool when backup is in one of the states by email:
+This tool notifies by email when backup is in state:

 * Created